 Websites or web interfaces can become corrupted and unsafe.
 Cookies and authentication information can be stolen, leading to identity theft.
 By hacking a vulnerable company website, attackers can gain control of the company’s computer clients.

-Specify which tags are designed as “safe” in the HTML documents created by user inputs
+Specify which tags are designed as “safe” in the HTML documents created by user inputs.

-Encode the data on output
+Encode the data on output.

-Use Content Security Policy (CSP)
+Use Content Security Policy (CSP).

-Use a Static Application Security Testing
+Use a Static Application Security Testing solution.

 The Dangers of SQL Injection Attacks

-From November 2017 – March 2019, 65% of web application attacks worldwide used SQL injection (SQLi).
+From November 2017 to March 2019, 65% of web application attacks worldwide used SQL injection (SQLi).
 So it’s no surprise that injection attacks were named as the number one threat to web applications by the Open Web Application Security Project (OWASP).

 By targeting web forms, attackers can bypass other types of security, such as firewalls and endpoint defenses.
 The knowledge needed to conduct an injection attack is readily available online.